Did you know there’s a place in Mexico that’s so popular for dental work that it’s actually acquired the nickname Molar

 If you’re thinking of going to Los Algodones for dental implants, you’re not alone.
 That’s because a startling number of Americans, particularly seniors, find themselves without dental insurance when they most need it.
 In fact, as many as 88% of those of over 65 years of age don’t have dental coverage and therefore skip dental visits.
 Even those with insurance find themselves facing a bill of thousands of dollars for more expensive treatments like dental implants.

 In the search for more affordable dental care, more and more people are heading overseas.
 But what makes Los Algodones, Mexico dentists so popular with Americans?

 One of the reasons why so many people head to Los Algodones for dental implants is its location.
 Since it’s located right on the border, you can park in the US, walk across, and be in your Los Algodones dentist’s chair within an hour or so.

 Dental trips to most locations are only cost-effective if you need extensive and costly treatment since you have to factor in the cost of flights and accommodation.
 With Los Algodones, however, people living nearby might decide it’s worth making the trip for just a checkup and cleaning, or a single filling.

 Similarly, Molar City is one of the few dental tourism locations where it’s possible to get orthodontic work.
 The need for regular checkups usually prevents people from traveling too far for braces, but the border crossing can be worth it when there are thousands of dollars at stake.

 Even if you live farther away and need to drive for a few hours to reach the border, the potential savings on your dental work might just be worth it.
-And you might not even need to drive yourself, some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.
+And you might not even need to drive yourself, since some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.